Skip to main content

 However, serverful deployments come with their own considerations:

-• Unlike serverless approaches, serverful environments may require more manual configuration, e.g. in terms of scaling (strategies, memory / CPU limits, load balancing, and other parameters).
+• Scaling: Unlike serverless approaches, serverful environments may require more manual configuration, e.g. in terms of scaling (strategies, memory / CPU limits, load balancing, and other parameters).

 CONTACT US TODAY